nicheosala/kme/qcs/README.md

 ## API

-The quantum channel simuator supports the following commands:
+The quantum channel simulator supports the following commands:

 - "Get keys by IDs"
 - "Get keys"